 This is general information and should not be relied on for adopting or purchasing advice.

-Cavoodles are considered a rare breed so finding a cavoodle breeder can be tricky.
+Cavoodles are considered a rare breed so finding a Cavoodle breeder can be tricky.
 But one of the easiest ways to find a reputable breeder is to consult a registered breeder.
-Registered breeders should advise on how to train your cavoodle puppy.
-Plus, advise you on how to take care of your dog.
+Registered breeders should advise on how to train your Cavoodle puppy and how to take care of your dog.
 You can find Cavoodle breeders in NSW and all around Australia.

 Since they are a tiny breed, cavoodles are low maintenance.
 On average, you will spend $15 a week to feed your pup dependant on what food is bought.